 To date, we’ve partnered with more than 60 institutions, and we want to hear from your alumni, too.
 Learn more about how to join this work and increase the positive impact you have on your students, their careers, and their lives.

 Participating Institutions Receive

-Use the dashboard below to explore results from the group of 31 institutions participating in the survey’s pilot year.
+Use the dashboard below to explore results from the 2021 national benchmark survey.
 The net benefit score is the percent of alumni who gave a positive response to the question minus the percent of alumni who gave a negative response to the question.
 These scores are then averaged to create a net benefit for five key outcome areas: value, life impact, career success, skill development, and affinity.
 The specific questions that make up each area can be seen in the bulleted list below each group.
 Results can be broken out by race, gender, year of graduation, and type of institution.

 For more information on how to apply, please email email@example.com.
 You can also download our one-pager about the opportunity.